 The nominee must be currently employed as a full-time counselor in an Iowa school and have completed three consecutive years of counseling service at the level nominated.
 The nominee must be a current member of ISCA as of September 15, 2022.

 The nominee should maintain the highest standards of personal conduct and recognize that his/her personal conduct is held up to public scrutiny.
 Nominees strive to be model citizens of their community as well as the school counseling community and their broader professional community.
 They maintain high moral standards in their personal and professional conduct.

 Nominees must have been responsible for school counseling innovations or further development of programs to support the career, personal/social and academic development of all students.
 Nominees must demonstrate leadership, advocacy and collaboration in their work and promote equity and access to opportunities and rigorous educational experiences for all students to maximize student achievement.The nomination form asks for basic contact information as well as for the SCA (School Counseling Association) – please just mark “Iowa” in that box!
 Your nominee will receive an immediate notification via email and will be asked to complete the on-line application process.

-Nominations for 2022 awards are now open.
-Nominations are due by August 15, 2022.
+Nominations for 2022 awards are now closed.
+Nominations were due by August 15, 2022.
 All nominees must be a member of ISCA.